cxponxtu/devops_2/README.md

-# Devops Task - 2
+# DevOps Task - 2
 - For backend, I used the [resources](https://github.com/UncleWeeds/spiderTask-2) given in the task pdf.
 - I created the service images by separate dockerfile for each service with `alpine` as base image and installed `nodejs` and `npm` to run services.
 - The whole setup is dockerised and can be deployed or restarted with latest images by running